Social Security's Ticket to Work Program

 The Trial Work Period lets many SSDI beneficiaries test their ability to work and still receive their full SSDI benefit, regardless of how much they earn during those qualifying months, as long as they still meet Social Security’s disability rules and properly report their work activity.

 In 2026, a month generally counts as a Trial Work Period month if you earn more than $1,210 in gross wages.
 If you are self-employed, a month can also count if you work more than 80 hours in your business.
-The Trial Work Period continues until you accumulate nine service months within a rolling 60-month period.
-Those months do not have to be consecutive.
+The Trial Work Period continues until you accumulate nine Trial Work Period months within a rolling 60-month period.
+Even if those nine months are not consecutive, you only have nine months in any 60-month period.

-For example, if you earn $1,300 in one month, that month may count toward your Trial Work Period.
-If the next month you earn less than the threshold, that month may not count.
-That flexibility is one reason the Trial Work Period is so important.
-It allows beneficiaries to test work gradually instead of making an all-or-nothing decision.
+For example, if you earn $1,300 in one month, that month would usually count toward your Trial Work Period.
+If the next month you earn less than the threshold, that month normally would not count.
+In practice, the Trial Work Period allows beneficiaries to test work without immediately losing disability benefits.
+So disability recipients can try work for a short period (as the program's name suggests) while still receiving benefits, instead of making an all-or-nothing decision.

 What happens after the Trial Work Period?

-For 2026, Social Security’s EPE earnings limit is $1,690 per month, or $2,830 per month if you are blind.
+For 2026, Social Security’s EPE earnings limit is $1,690 per month for employees (gross earnings), or $2,830 per month if you are blind.
 In general, SSA considers work “substantial” if it involves significant physical or mental activity and “gainful” if it is done for pay or profit.
-For employees, SSA generally looks at gross earnings.
 For self-employed workers, the analysis can be more complex and may involve your net earnings and work activity.

 What if you decide you cannot keep working?